mitchellh/gon/README.md

       The `@env:<name>` syntax will load the password from the named environmental variable.
 If this value isn't set, we'll attempt to use the `AC_PASSWORD` environment variable as a default.

+      **NOTE**: If you have 2FA enabled, the password must be an application password, not your normal apple id password.
+See [Troubleshooting](#troubleshooting) for details.

     * `provider` (`string` _optional_) - The App Store Connect provider when using multiple teams within App Store Connect.
 If this isn't set, we'll attempt